Cheryl Chambers: WNBL

 Chambers played 261 games in the Women's National Basketball League (playing for the Melbourne East, Coburg, Bulleen Boomers and Melbourne Tigers) and is a Life Member of the WNBL.
 After her playing career, Chambers went on to coach the Bulleen Boomers from 2001 through to 2009.
 In her time there, she won the WNBL Coach of the Year Award twice in 2004–05 and 2008–09 respectively.

 Following on from stints with Australia's U-19 national team, Knox Raiders in the SEABL and an assistant coach position back with the Melbourne Boomers under Guy Molloy, Chambers returned to the league after an eight-year hiatus from a head coaching role.
 During her time in Sydney, Chambers would win a WNBL Championship and again take home the WNBL Coach of the Year.

 In 2019, Chambers signed as head coach to the newly rebranded Southside Flyers back in her home city of Melbourne.

 In September 2025, Chambers was appointed head coach of the Sandringham Sabres women's team in the NBL1 South for the 2026 season.
+In September 2026, she re-signed as Sabres head coach for the 2027 NBL1 season.